austephner/Auxtensions/README.md

 public static int RoundToInt(this float value) => Mathf.RoundToInt(value);
 ```

-The function would then appear like this within JetBrains Rider:
+The function would then appear like this within JetBrains Rider: <br>
 ![Documentation Example](https://i.imgur.com/4aeRhiw.png)